MuhammadSyulhanA/Folka/Folka/View/SettingsScreen/DocsSettingsScreen.md

 #  Docs

-'SettingsScreen' Users can change the name, turn off and turn on the sound, turn off and turn on the sound.
+Users can change the name, turn off and turn on the sound, turn off and turn on the sound.

 file naming : Settings_FileName.swift